Tear Duct Surgery Short Hills & Westfield, NJ

 Tears usually drain through small openings in the corners of the eyelids, known as puncta, and enter the nose through the nasolacrimal duct.
 When an obstruction exists, tears cannot properly drain from the eyes and may well up on the surface of the eye and overflow on the eyelashes and eyelids.
 The eyelids may also become red and swollen with yellow or green discharge.

 If this blockage cannot be effectively treated through conservative methods, surgery will likely be recommended.
 A procedure known as dacryocystorhinostomy or dacryocystorhinostomy (DCR) will be performed to construct a new tear drain.
-This type of surgery is usually performed as an outpatient procedure at the Cosmetic Eyelid Surgery of Short Hills in New Jersey, either using local anesthesia and sedation or general anesthesia.
+This type of surgery is usually performed as an outpatient procedure at the Cosmetic Eyelid Surgery of Short Hills serving Westfield, Essex County, and Northern New Jersey, either using local anesthesia and sedation or general anesthesia.

 Causes Of A Blocked Tear Duct